Research and Equipment Applications

 Research and equipment application form

-The research and equipment application form, found in the gnosis FDF application site, includes a 250- to 1000--word statement of objectives along with an itemized budget and budget rationale and with the other information below (depending on whether the application is for research assistance, equipment, or both).
+The research and equipment application form, found in the gnosis FDF application site, includes a 250- to 1000-word statement of objectives along with an itemized budget and budget rationale and with the other information below (depending on whether the application is for research assistance, equipment, or both).
+If you are applying for funding to continue a project previously funded by the FDF, please complete the progress report section of the form.
 Applications with inadequate statements, unjustified budget items, or inflated budgets are likely to be denied.

 Research expenses FDF will cover